Inspiring girls to pursue 21st-century science, math, engineering, and tech skills

 Katie lives on campus, is a member of the Dillon Dorm team, and has a lovable yellow-lab mix dog named Khaki.
 She enjoys reading and riding her pony, Charlie, off campus.

 Anne Szymendera earned a B.A. in Mathematics with a minor in Spanish Language from the University of Virginia.
-Before coming to Foxcroft in 2017, she had taught in summer programs and at St. Margaret’s School in Tappahannock, VA.
-At Foxcroft, she teaches a variety of math courses, ranging from Geometry to AP Calculus BC, is a Dorm Parent in Applegate, and coaches softball.
+Before coming to Foxcroft in 2017, she taught in summer programs and at St. Margaret’s School in Tappahannock, VA.
+At Foxcroft, she teaches a variety of math courses, ranging from Geometry to AP Calculus BC, is a Dorm Parent in Orchard, and coaches softball.

 A graduate of St. Catherine’s School in Richmond, VA, Anne knows firsthand the benefits of an all-girls education.
 Her interests include playing piano, doing art (when she has the time!), and spending time with her family and dogs.